-T3 knows a thing or two about the best cordless lawn mowers as we review and rate the very best each year.
-Wireless lawn mowers offer one big benefit – there's no wire to drag around and avoid when you're using slicing sward, and come in a variety of types.
+T3 likes to think it knows a thing or two about the best cordless lawn mowers as we review and rate the very best each year.

-On its release, the Cobra MX3440V (opens in new tab) impressed us so much we gave it a T3 Award.
-So we’ve pulled it out of the shed again one more time to see how well it fares against the new German-engineered Einhell GE-CM 18/33 Li (opens in new tab).
-Both of these machines are of almost identical size and both are perfect for lawns up to 200 m².
-But which model is king of the sward?
+On its release, the Cobra MX3440V impressed us so much we gave it a T3 Award.
+So we’ve pulled it out of the shed again one more time to see how well it fares against the new German-engineered Einhell GE-CM 18/33 Li challenger.

 Remember, T3 also has guides to the best petrol lawn mowers (also wireless) and the best robot lawn mowers (also wireless), too, so be sure to scope those guides out as well for even more great ways to master turf.